Updated July 28, 2023

-- A duty or responsibility in-forced by law to another entity.
+- A duty or responsibility in-forced by law on another entity.

-- A duty to other entity that involves settlement by transfer or use of assets, provision of services, or other transactions at a specified future date, on certain contracts, or on demand.
+- A duty to other entities that involves settlement by transfer or use of assets, provision of services, or other transactions at a specified future date, on specific contracts, or demand.

 - A transaction or event that has occurred currently and obligates the entity.

-Liabilities are classified in different types based on their due duration and characteristics:-
+Liabilities are classified into different types based on their due duration and characteristics:-

 1. Current Liabilities

-These are short-term liabilities that are due and payable within one year generally by current assets.
-If a firm has operating cycles that last longer than one year, current liabilities are those liabilities which must be paid during the cycle.
+These are short-term liabilities due and payable within one year, generally by current assets.
+If a firm has operating cycles that last longer than one year, current liabilities are those liabilities that must be paid during the cycle.

 Examples of Current Liabilities